-It loops back to revenue in the end of course because the net result of that improved customer experience is for an organization to be able to increase revenues through more effective acquisition and retention of customers.
+It loops back to revenue in the end, of course.
+Afterall, the net result of improved customer experience is that organization can increase revenues through more effective acquisition and retention of customers.

-Typical examples of processes that require digital process automation include areas such as customer on-boarding and loan/credit/quotation/pricing approvals.
-When processes such as these are automated effectively, and in a way that can be constantly improved – it creates an opportunity for competitive advantage.
+Typical examples of processes that require digital process automation include areas such as customer onboarding and loan, credit, quotation, pricing approvals.
+When thesee processes are automated effectively, and in a way that can be constantly improved, it creates an opportunity for competitive advantage.

 CIO Connect defines the wider business benefits of Digital Process Automation in these terms:

-Here’s how one Fortune 500 company puts Digital Process Automation at the heart of its digital transformation strategy:
+Here’s how Fortune 500 company, ManpowerGroup Portugal puts DPA at the heart of its digital transformation strategy:

 How does digital process automation impact the customer experience?

 Improving the customer experience is one of the critical pillars of almost every digital transformation project.
 Read this report by Rob Koplowitz of Forrester Research on ‘Why Digital Business Automation is Vital to the Customer Experience‘.